household-four/BearlyPassing/README.md

 To run, use either mvnw, mvnw.cmd, or manually call "mvn spring-boot:run".

+## UI

+The user interface is implemented in a [different repository](https://github.com/household-four/bearly-passing-ui).
+The full user guide is available in that repo's readme or on the project document.

 ## Postman Collection

 To test the use case endpoints, import "Postman Collection CSI 5324 - Project Iteration 2.json" into postman and run all tests.